osm2pgsql-dev/osm2pgsql/flex-config/README.md

-# Flex Backend Configuration
+# Flex Output Configuration

-**The Flex Backend is experimental.
+**The flex output is experimental.
 Everything in here is subject to change.**

-See the [Flex Backend Documentation](../docs/flex.md) for all the details.
+See the [Flex Output Documentation](../docs/flex.md) for all the details.

 ## Example config files

-This directory contains example config files for the flex backend.
+This directory contains example config files for the flex output.
 All config files are documented extensively with inline comments.

-If you are learning about the flex backend, read the config files in the following order (from easiest to understand to the more complex ones):
+If you are learning about the flex output, read the config files in the following order (from easiest to understand to the more complex ones):

 1. [simple.lua](simple.lua) -- Introduction to config file format